openSUSE/openSUSE-docs-revamped-temp/project/docs/power.md

 3. Add a `swap` partition with a size equal to your current RAM + 1 GB, making sure to format it as `swap`
 4. Confirm to apply the changes.

-Whether or not you have followed the method before, by now Yast2 should have edited your `/etc/fstab`, and the two conditions (Swap exists; Swap referenced) should be met.
-You can check that this is the case with:
+No matter if you have followed the method before or By now Yast2 should have edited your `/etc/fstab` to reference the freshly create swap partition, which means that conditions (Swap exists) and (Swap referenced) above should be met.
+You can double check that this is the case with

 ```
 $ blkid | grep "swap"
 ```

 This command should return a line referencing various identifiers for your swap partition.
 You can compare the UUID visible from this context with the UUID lised in _Yast2_ for good measure (see. step 2 above).
-If you have created the swap space during installation, don't forget to search for the UUID and the `/dev/sda<number>` identifiers referencing the partition to which you will want to resume.
+If you have created the swap space during installation, don't forget to search for the UUID and the `/dev/sda<number>` identifiers referencing the partition to which you will want to resume to.

 Finally, to fulfill condition (Resume referenced), in _Yast2_: